wp-plugins/playbuzz/readme.txt

 == Changelog ==

+= 0.8.0  (2015-05-05) =
+* Admin: Add your Playbuzz.com username to browse your personal items from within the WordPress visual editor
+* Admin: Add feedback form validation
+* Visual Editor: Add "My Items" tab to playbuzz search popup
+* Visual Editor: Stretch popup height to the max (search popup and item settings popup)
+* i18n: Full Internationalization support with new translation strings for all the JS files

 = 0.7.1  (2015-04-29) =
-* Fix API issues - when creating an item in playbuzz, now you can see it instantly in your WordPress dashboard
+* Bug Fix: Improve Playbuzz API request - when creating an item in playbuzz, now you can see it instantly in your WordPress dashboard

 = 0.7.0  (2015-04-06) =
 * Bug Fix: Resolve JS issues with item popup when clicking multiple times "Cancel" and "Update Item" buttons